Automated calculation of Jet fragmentation at NLO in QCD: Analysis of fragmentation functions

 The values of all 10 parameters of the fragmentation functions from our nominal best-fit are collected in Table.~\ref{Tab:fit_param}.
 In addition we also calculated the first moment of the quark and gluon fragmentation functions $\langle x\rangle$ which corresponds to the total momentum fraction carried by charged hadrons at the initial scale.
 The values are 58.6\% and 51.0\% for quark and gluon respectively.
 We also show the estimated uncertainties of the fitted parameters in Table.~\ref{Tab:fit_param} as from both the profile scans and the Hessian calculation.
 In the latter case, two error sets are generated for each of the 10 orthogonal Hessian directions, and the full uncertainties are obtained by adding uncertainties from individual directions in quadrature~\cite{1709.04922}.
 We find good agreements between uncertainties from the two methods in general.
 The relative uncertainties of parameters for gluon are $2\sim 5$ times larger than those of the quark, and also are more asymmetric, indicating a larger fraction of quark jets than gluon jet in those measurements.

 We compare our fragmentation functions fitted at NLO to those from NNFF1.1, BKK and DSS\cite{dss1,dss2,dss3,dss4,dss5} as a function of the momentum fraction $x$ and at the scale $Q_0=5$ GeV, which is presented in Fig.~\ref{Fig:ff-u} for $u$-quark and in Fig.~\ref{Fig:ff-g} for gluon respectively.
+We should emphasize that in this comparison of our fit we use a restricted parametrization form, namely setting equal of all quark fragmentation functions, which are allowed to be different in fits of NNFF1.1, BKK and DSS, and the error criterion chosen by us is $\Delta \chi^2=1$.
+It should be noted that the small uncertainties in our work, which will be shown below, are partly attributed to the specific assumption we have made in our parametrization.

 The upper panel in both figures illustrates the value of the fragmentation function multiplied by the momentum fraction $x$ as a function of $x$ and in the lower one all results are normalized to the central value of our findings.
 Finally, we need to mention that the colored bands represent the estimated uncertainties from the corresponding fits when they are available.

 For the $u$ quark, we observe a good agreement between NNFF1.1 results and our work in the region $0.1 < x < 0.3$ in Fig.~\ref{Fig:ff-u}.
 However, significant deviations, especially in the small $x$ region, are observed.
 These deviations can reach up to nearly 80\%.
 On the other hand, our results remain within the error band of NNFF1.1 results in lower regions.
 It is important to note that the error band of NNFF1.1 data is large in the small $x$ region (where $x < 0.1$), indicating a lack of well-fitted data in that range.
 Comparatively, the BKK results exhibit significant deviations from our findings throughout the entire region.
 Particularly in the small $x$ region, the deviation can be as large as 160\%.
 Unfortunately, the error data for BKK is not available.
 DSS data only fits from 0.05 to 1, and errors are not provided.
 In the region of $0.05<x<0.3$, a close resemblance with our work is also observed with the maximum deviation about 20\%.
 Furthermore, both the BKK and NNFF1.1 data show a decreasing trend as $x$ increases, DSS data, in its available region, a decreasing trend is also observed, while our results demonstrate an increase as $x$ approaches approximately 0.1, followed by a decrease.